Heroku LangChain.js - v1.0.1

 Parameters

-• input: any
+• input: unknown

 • Remove undefined keys to keep payloads clean